julianidiart/notes/books/clean-architecture.md

   - Architecture should support **device independence**, meaning the system should not be tightly coupled to specific hardware or device types.
   - This allows the system to evolve, shift platforms, or adapt to new technologies without major refactoring.

+### Chapter 16: Independence

+- **Independence** in software architecture is a critical principle to ensure a system's long-term sustainability and flexibility.
+- A good architecture supports:

+  - **Use Cases**: Ensuring the system fulfills the primary intent.
+  - **Operation**: Allowing systems to handle expected loads and operations efficiently.
+  - **Development**: Facilitating ease of changes and additions.
+  - **Deployment**: Enabling easy release and distribution of the system.

+- **Use Cases**

+  - The architecture must **support the intent** of the system.
+  - Example: A shopping cart system’s architecture should visibly express its core functionality.
+    - **Behavioral clarity** is essential: the system's behavior should be evident in its structure.
+    - Key use cases should be visible at the top level, named clearly and prominently.
+    - Avoid the need to "hunt" for behaviors—behaviors must be first-class elements.

+- **Operation**

+  - Architecture plays a substantial role in **system performance**.
+    - For example, a system requiring **high throughput** should be structured accordingly (e.g., **parallel services** across servers, threads sharing a process, or even simple monoliths depending on needs).
+    - Response times, processing elements, and system scalability depend on how the architecture is designed to **support operational needs**.

+- **Development**

+  - A system should support **easy development**, ensuring that components can be developed **independently**.
+    - Independent development allows teams to work without stepping on each other’s toes, even in complex environments.
+    - Development must be agile, with components that are decoupled and can be independently built and tested.

+- **Deployment**

+  - Architecture must ensure **independent deployability**.
+    - The ease of deployment is determined by how decoupled and self-sufficient the components are.
+    - Deployment boundaries may include **monoliths** or more advanced **deployment components** like dynamically linked libraries (DLLs) or other shared libraries.

+- **Leaving Options Open**

+  - A well-designed architecture **delays decisions** about specific details as long as possible.
+    - This allows for _flexibility_ and _adaptation_ to future changes without significant rework.
+    - The **decoupling of decisions** from the architecture keeps options open for future evolution.

+- **Decoupling Layers**

+  - **Horizontal decoupling**: The system is divided into distinct layers (UI, application-specific rules, application-independent business rules, database, etc.).
+  - **Vertical decoupling**: Use cases, being vertical slices of the system, cut through the horizontal layers.
+Each use case must be decoupled from others (e.g., the add-order use case is independent from the delete-order use case).

+- **Decoupling Use Cases**

+  - Use cases change at different rates and for different reasons, so they should be **independently modular**.
+  - Each use case should encapsulate some UI, business rules, and database interactions, ensuring that changes to one don’t affect others.

+- **Independent Developability**

+  - By decoupling components, teams can work on different parts of the system **independently**.
+  - Independent developability promotes **concurrent development**, reducing integration issues and making the development process more efficient.

+- **Independent Deployability**

+  - Components should also be **deployable independently**.
+    - A system with high cohesion and loose coupling allows for deployment without affecting the entire system.
+    - This reduces risk, simplifies testing, and improves deployment agility.

+- **Duplication**

+  - Avoid duplication of functionality wherever possible.
+Duplication increases complexity and hampers independence.
+    - Proper use of **shared components** and avoiding the repetition of similar logic in different places help maintain clean architecture.

+- **Decoupling Modes (Again)**

+  - Different **modes of decoupling** (layers, use cases, deployments) allow for flexibility in both development and operation.
+  - Ensure that components remain **independent**, even when making decisions about deployment modes, shared libraries, or distributed services.